heroiclabs/nakama-js/README.md

 ### Requests

 The client includes lots of builtin APIs for various features of the game server.
 These can be accessed with the methods which return Promise objects.
-It is also possible to call RPC functions for custom logic registered with the server as well as with a socket object.
+It can also call custom logic as RPC functions on the server.
+These can also be executed with a socket object.

 All requests are sent with a session object which authorizes the client.